 Taught at 18 Reasons, a non-profit associated with the venerable Bi-Rite Market in San Francisco, the class involved learning how to buy, prep, and cook the likes of nettles, tomatillos, daikon radish, and collard greens.
 The DELICIOUS results of our kitchen handiwork made me want to march straight to the farmers’ market to stock up and cook some of these new foods at home, starting with these tacos.

-Unlike your standard meat and cheese numbers, these tacos are done up with tender collard greens topped with fresh tomatillo salsa and a dollop of creme fraiche.
-It’s an added bonus that collards are off-the-charts nutritious, right up there with kale and other darky leafy cousins for its health benefits.
+Not only are they super tasty, the collards in these tacos are off-the-charts nutritious, right up there with kale and other darky leafy cousins.
 The tomatillo salsa also adds a nourishing punch and takes just a few minutes to make in a food processor.